elionselimaj/kotlinDevelopers/README.md

 #### kotlinUsers
-Android MVVM with Dagger 2, Retrofit, RxJava,, Architecture Components
+Android MVVM with Dagger 2, Retrofit, RxJava, Architecture Components

 When opening the app, show a list of all Kotlin developers.